What is "Sustainable Fashion" ?

 with international fashion corporations greenwashing & ish.

-Starting in 2020, I have moved towards exclusively following Fibershed principles of Soil to Soil,
+Starting in 2020, moving* towards exclusively following Fibershed principles of Soil to Soil,

 moving towards the term "Regenerative Fashion."